oxyplugins/oxyextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.4.6 ( Mar 27, 2024 ) =
+* [Pro Accordion] - Added an option to open the first accordion item when being used inside a repeater.
+* [Carousel Builder] - Sync functionality can now be used with carousels inside repeaters.
+* [Gutenberg Reusable Block] - Fixed deprecation notice.

 = 1.4.5 ( Mar 13, 2024 ) =
 * [General] - Security improvement.